google/zx/README.md

 ## Documentation

-Write your scripts in a file with `.mjs` extension in order to be able to use `await` on top level.
+Write your scripts in a file with an `.mjs` extension in order to use `await` at the top level.
 If you prefer the `.js` extension, wrap your scripts in something like `void async function () {...}()`.

 Add the following shebang to the beginning of your `zx` scripts: